lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 Fixed the logic for assigning lord status to a single character instead of a class (why the game doesn't do this to begin with is beyond me).

+Added logic for buffing enemies.
+Should be generic enough to work across all games.

+Removed Random affinity bonuses because it just doesn't seem that fun to buff them and it only makes things significantly easier.

+Added the ability to specify CON variance as well.

+Did a first pass at Reverse Recruitment.
+Mostly works, though there's some minor issues.
+Chapter 3's orphanage scene is glitched and causes a hard lock when the children run out with the bishop.
+This can be skipped, but it also causes a rogue child NPC standing outside of the orphanage afterwards.
+Secondly, there's a high chance of the randomizer freezing when doing this because some combinations of assignments won't work towards the end when the remaining choices are all labeled as invalid due to being unable to fill some conditions.
+Will have to work out some better logic for randomly assigning recruitment.

 **June 12, 2015**

 Added logic to demote and delevel units as necessary.
 Need to figure out some better deleveling logic because RR Karel starts with straight 0s and 1 HP with his growths.
 Meanwhile, crappy growth characters like Niime and Yodel barely have any stats taken off.
 There's also the problem of needing to repoint DQs and support IDs since the characters have their IDs changed.